aws-samples/step-functions-workflows-collection/eventbridge-rules-to-schedules/README.md

-This workflow can transfer up to **260000 schedules** in single state machine run before reaching the [execution history limit](https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html#service-limits-state-machine-executions).
+This workflow can transfer up to **260000 scheduled rules** in single state machine run before reaching the [execution history limit](https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html#service-limits-state-machine-executions).
 It has a max concurrency of **50** Schedules creation (which is CreateSchedule API [request rate limit](https://docs.aws.amazon.com/scheduler/latest/UserGuide/scheduler-quotas.html)).
 It also handles pagination with **NextToken**.